FabienTregan/TheOldManGlitch/readme.md

 Show while saying

 > Here I am safe because I am in a town, but outside of towns if I walk in Long Grass, in Caves or if I surf in Water I can be attacked by Wild Pokémons.
-I can fight them and try to capture them.
+I can fight them using the pokemon I own and try to capture them.
 Once I've captured them I can use them to fight other Wild Pokémons or against NPC's Pokémons to go further in the game.
-The Pokémons can level up, and when they have leveled up enough they can learn new attacks.
+While fighting, the Pokémons can gain experience, level up, and when learn new attacks.
 Once I've made enough progress in the game, I can use some of these attacks to do other things than fighting.
 Here as an example I can use my GYARADOS' SURF attack to go in Water.

 do it, move at least one tile east so you are no longer on the shore.